KamilMarszalek/dobble/README.md

 ## Classes

 ### Card
 Class Card represents a single card.
-It contains symbols which are on a card.
+It contains symbols on a card.

 ### UICard
 Class UICard has static methods to draw the card and handle clicking.
-It was created to separate this functions from class Card.
+It was created to separate these functions from class Card.

 ### Player
 Class Player represents a user.
-It holds a collection of his cards which was given to him during dealing.
+It holds a collection of cards given to the player during dealing.
 Also it holds the name of the player.

 ### Computer